 The production of saliva increases when runners begin working their lungs and cardiovascular system.
 As the body warms up, it will produce more saliva.
 This affects people differently and might affect newer runners more than exceptionally fit joggers.
 Joggers who smoke or who have recently quit smoking will produce more mucous as their lungs work to clean themselves during exertion.

 When outdoors, runners with even mild allergies might notice they are producing more saliva or mucus.
-Seasonal allergies can cause runners to wheeze and suffer from runny noses and watery eyes.
+Seasonal allergies can cause wheezing, a runny nose and watery eyes.
 When pollen counts are high, joggers will notice increased mucus production and might experience difficulty breathing during their workouts.
 Placing the respiratory system under stress from jogging exacerbates allergies and creates the need to spit as post-nasal drip enters the back of the throat.
 Plan your workouts for when pollen counts are lower during the day.
 Windy days also can intensify allergic reactions, leading to an increased desire to spit while jogging.

 Some medications can cause increased saliva production, which might become exacerbated when jogging.
 If you are on a medication that is causing you to generate excess saliva, you might find that physical exertion will accelerate the side effect, causing you to have to spit more when you are jogging.
 Check with your doctor if you have such a reaction while taking a medication and ask for suggestions to reduce the side effect of excessive saliva or mucus production.